 Kids with special needs benefit from Tai Chi.
-Because Tai Chi works on the inside of the body it helps to relieve the sense of inner turmoil so many of us feel.
+Because Tai Chi works on the inside of the body it helps to relieve the sense of inner turmoil and confusion that gets us off balance.
 It can alleviate stomachaches, nervousness, fear, anger and frustration.
 It helps improve focus, concentration and self-control

 A study at the University of Miami, Touch Research Institute showed that adolescents with ADHD showed improved behavior, less daydreaming and hyperactivity after just 10 sessions of Tai Chi.